Blog · Review Essay · Last reviewed June 16, 2026

 Filterworld and the Culture Machine of Recommendations

 Kyle Chayka's Filterworld is a book about algorithmic recommendation as an environment.
-Its best insight is not simply that feeds make culture bland.
-It is that platforms train people to experience taste, popularity, selfhood, and creative judgment through systems whose incentives are hidden behind the feeling of personal choice.
+Its best insight goes past the complaint that feeds make culture bland: platforms train people to experience taste, popularity, selfhood, and creative judgment through systems whose incentives are hidden behind the feeling of personal choice.

 The Book